AlexMahadevan/census-notes/census2020-day2.md

     - Complex households are something to watch
         - Can look at social service data or education or vaccination data

-RANDOM NOTE: Giant, independent survey (one million households), they hit these households and they join the census reults and see if it matches the survey
+- RANDOM NOTE: Giant, independent survey (one million households), they hit these households and they join the census results and see if it matches the survey
     - Birth certifcates are there, but they can't adjust the counts based n the birth certificates after the fact

-RANDOM NOTE: You can't follow census takers
+- RANDOM NOTE: You can't follow census takers

-Imputation rates range from 1% to sex to 33% for income and citizenship
+- Imputation rates range from 1% to sex to 33% for income and citizenship

-Residence rules:
+- Residence rules
     - if you live five months and 29 days in one house, the second house — six months and one day — would have you listed as the resident
     - College students counted in dorms
     - Deployed troops counted at home base
-- Church missionaries ar not counted
+    - Church missionaries are not counted
-- Nor will the count those whol live outside the US, besides federal or military workforce
+    - Nor will the count those who live outside the US, besides federal or military workforce

-Prisoners:
+- Prisoners:
-    - Large prisons in rurlal areas, but many prisoners come from urban areas, you have to count them where they're incarerated
+    - Large prisons in rural areas, but many prisoners come from urban areas, you have to count them where they're incarerated
     - Prison Policy project

 - Will the 2030 census be the administrative record census?
-    -
+    - Census wants to eventually move toward something that doesn't require as much manual work
+    - Using adminsitrative records is way cheaper — and they usually have to use them anyway!

 - ICE does not have access to Census records
     - Title 9
     - DHS will send records to Census Bureau, but ot the other way
     - But DHS does monitor the Census systems for cyber threats

-- New york until 1970 said that redistrcting be done on th citizen population, reduced the represnetational power of new york city and expanded it to the state
+- New York until 1970 said that redistrcting be done on th citizen population, reduced the represnetational power of New York City and expanded it to the state

 - Cherry picking numbers for grants
     - Municipalities might use their own numbers when trying to get state or federal funding